sopra-fs22-group-11/SoPra22-group11-TheGame-Client/README.md

-One of the most important once is the SockClient component.
+One of the most important ones is the SockClient component.
 It is responsible for the bidirectional communication with the WebsocketController from the [server repository](https://github.com/sopra-fs22-group-11/SoPra22-group11-TheGame-Server).
 The subscriptions to the different topics will be done in the components where it is needed (e.g. Game, Waiting-room etc.), but the requests are defined in the [SockClient](src/components/utils/sockClient.js) component.

-In order to start The Game all together, the players will join a Waiting-room and connects in the background with [Websocket](src/components/utils/sockClient.js).
+In order to start The Game together, the players will join a waiting-room and connect in the background with [Websocket](src/components/utils/sockClient.js).
 This enables the functionalities that we can see who is in the waiting-room and enables us to start the Game for all players at the same time.
-If you leave the Waiting-Room, the connection to websocket will be closed.
+If you leave the waiting-room, the connection to websocket will be ended.

-In the Game we subscribe to two main channels in websocket: '/topic/game' and '/topic/status'.
+In the game we subscribe to two main channels in websocket: '/topic/game' and '/topic/status'.
 These two subscriptions will inform us, if another player has done a move and will rerender the UI.
-The Game view is split into different parts: on the left side we have the Game Board and on the right side we have the communication ([Game CSS](src/styles/views/Game.scss)).
+The game view is split into different parts: on the left side we have the Game Board and on the right side we have the communication ([Game CSS](src/styles/views/Game.scss)).
-To be able to speak with each other the Game view collaborates with the Zoom API.
+To be able to speak with each other the game view collaborates with the Zoom API.

 The [Zoom folder](src/zoom) enables us to speak with each other during the Game.
 We are using the [Zoom SDK](https://marketplace.zoom.us/docs/sdk/video/introduction).
 The whole folder is built from different JavaScript files.
-The most important once are the [tool](src/zoom/js/tool.js) and the [button-click-handler](src/zoom/js/meeting/session/button-click-handlers.js).
+The most important ones are the [tool](src/zoom/js/tool.js) and the [button-click-handler](src/zoom/js/meeting/session/button-click-handlers.js).
-The [Tool](src/zoom/js/tool.js) component will send a signature request to our [Zoom server](https://zoomvideosdk-signature.herokuapp.com/), which enables the client to join the zoom call.
+The [tool](src/zoom/js/tool.js) component will send a signature request to our [Zoom server](https://zoomvideosdk-signature.herokuapp.com/), which enables the client to join the zoom call.

 ## Launch & Deployment